-When RIVANNA designed Accuro, the first ultrasound-based epidural guidance device, they wanted the innovation of its product to shine from the inside out.
-The transport case for the medical device needed to be protective and portable, and needed to tell the story of RIVANNA — from the professional look to building upon their brand identity.
+When a medical technology manufacturer designed the first ultrasound-based epidural guidance device, they wanted the innovation of its product to shine from the inside out.
+The transport case for the medical device needed to be protective and portable, and needed to tell the story of the brand — from the professional look to building upon their identity.
 These goals led to a partnership with Cases By Source.

 The semi-rigid case was designed so that the LEDs on the medical device were visible from the exterior of the case.
 That way, physicians could easily see the power level on the device and know if it was ready for use.
 Meanwhile, the interior was custom molded to cradle all the components and organize the equipment for ease of use.
 In the event that the device needed to be charged, ports were molded into the side of the case so cables could pass through the case – and yes, the case can be charged while the zipper is closed!

-“The transport case for Accuro needed to protect the device and be portable, and needed to tell the story of RIVANNA – from the professional look to building upon their brand identity."
+“The transport case for the medical device needed to be protective and portable, and needed to tell the story of the brand — from the professional look to building upon their identity."

 The attention was in the details, with fabric choices paired to accentuate the brand.
 From the zipper tape to the branded tag, materials were chosen to give the molded case a finished look and truly complement the medical device.
 The logo is indelibly embossed into the lid of the case to make the brand pop.
 And when the case is unzipped, the product is showcased front and center – giving a similar feel to the unboxing of a smart phone.